 Mustang Heritage Foundation

 (512) 869-3229 fax

-Office Hours: Monday – Thursday 9-5, Friday 9-12 CST
+Office Hours: Monday – Thursday 8:30-4:30, Friday 8:30-12 CST

-Though she grew up in the heart of Houston, Lizzy Landry has had a passion for horses her entire life.
-This enthusiasm is what inspired her to pursue a bachelor of science in animal science and a minor in agricultural economics from Texas A&M University.
+Though she grew up in the heart of Houston, Lizzy Foster has had a passion for horses her entire life.
+This enthusiasm is what inspired her to pursue a Bachelor of Science in Animal Science and a minor in agricultural economics from Texas A&M University.
 While attending A&M, she looked for any opportunity to work with horses.
 Her senior year she was hired by the Equine Embryo Research Lab, assisting veterinarians and lab staff with research projects and embryo shipments.

 She is now ecstatic to be a part of the Mustang Heritage Foundation team.

 Matt has shown horses since he was 13 years old and currently owns two mustangs.
 He has deep roots in all facets of the advertising and interactive marketing business, having created national campaigns for American Airlines, Toshiba, Frito-Lay, JCPenney, Samsung, State Farm and many more.
 He has worked for some of the largest ad agencies in the country and won a Clio for his work on a Tostitos TV campaign and was voted to America’s All-Star Creative Team by Adweek Magazine.